SHKim26/-MNIST-Classification/README.md

 # Abstract

 This project designs and implements two neural network models, LeNet-5 and CustomMLP, for the MNIST classification.
-Both models were designed to have a similar number of parameters. **The LeNet-5 model achieved a classification accuracy exceeding 98%, as typically expected.** In contrast, the CustomMLP model recorded an accuracy of 95%. **Batch normalization and Dropout techniques** were applied to LeNet-5 to enhance its generalization performance.
+Both models were designed to have a similar number of parameters. **The LeNet-5 model achieved a classification accuracy exceeding 98%, as typically expected.** In contrast, the Custom MLP model recorded an accuracy of 95%. **Batch normalization and Dropout techniques** were applied to LeNet-5 to enhance its generalization performance.

 # Report